eefscheef/ISEP-questions-demo/README.md

 Note that after successful transfer of the questions to the database, and ID is injected into the filename of a question as an appended _qid{id}.md
 This ID is used as a primary key in the questions database, and should therefore not be modified.

+# Pipelines
+This repository contains two workflows:
+### parse-updated-questions
+This workflow runs on Pull Request to main.
+Checks all the changed question files to see if they can be parsed by the QuestionParser in uploader/shared-entities.
+Fails if there is a parse error.
+## upload-questions-update-ids
+This workflow runs on successful PR to main (commit).
+It updates the database with the modified assignments and assessments.
+See more details in the [Uploader README](uploader/parser/README.md).